 Next, we give a long list of properties that an independence relation may or may not have.
-We also give the corresponding property for frames.
 Most are classical and already appear for example in [BGKV].
 We give them here again both for the convenience of the reader and because their definition is sometimes slightly modified compared to [BGKV] (for example, symmetry there is called right full symmetry here, and some properties like uniqueness and extensions are complicated by the fact we do not work in a monster model).
 They will be used throughout this paper (for example, Section 4 discusses implications between the properties).

 Definition 3.10 (Properties of independence relations).
-Let $\mathfrak{i} := (K, \downarrow)$ be a $(<\alpha, \mathcal{F}, <\beta)$ -independence relation.
+Let $i := (K, \downarrow)$ be a $(< \alpha, \mathcal{F}, < \beta)$ -independence relation.